What Is Programmatic Local SEO?

 - AI Agents: Embedded chatbots or forms that qualify leads from each location page.

-Why Programmatic Local SEO Matters for Multi-Location Businesses
+Why Programmatic Local SEO Matters

-Let's talk numbers โ not fabricated ones, but real business logic.
+Let's talk numbers — not fabricated ones, but real business logic.
 A law firm with 20 offices could either hire a dedicated SEO for each city (expensive) or build a programmatic system once and deploy across all locations.
 The latter wins on cost, speed, and consistency.

 Here's what you gain: